Links on Android Authority may earn us a commission. Learn more.

-Google actually did carry over some design elements from previous Pixels: the buttons and other controls placed along the outer frame.
+Google did carry over at least some design elements from previous Pixels: the buttons and other controls placed along the outer frame.
 The power button and volume toggle are on the right edge.
 Unlike many competing devices, Google positioned the power button above the volume toggle.
 If you’re coming from a Galaxy device it may take some time for your muscle memory to recover.
-Notably, these two buttons hardly have any profile at all and lack the contrasting power button of older Pixels, making them hard to tell apart.
+Notably, these two buttons hardly have any profile at all and lack the visually contrasting power button of older Pixels, making them hard to tell apart.
 The travel and feedback are minimal at best, too.
 These buttons could be better.

 The SIM card tray is integrated into the phone’s left edge.
 The Pixel 6 Pro supports one physical SIM card and an eSIM should you wish to use the phone with two networks.
-On the bottom, you’ll discover the USB-C port centered between two slits.
+On the bottom, you’ll discover the USB-C port centered between two horizontal slits.

 You’ve probably noticed the camera bar on the back.
 How could you not?